Local page

 Supporting those teams — and helping them build systems that make their work sustainable — is one of the ways I try to contribute locally.

-The focus is always practical: building operational systems that actually fit the way a small team works.
+• The focus stays practical Building operational systems that actually fit the way a small team works.

-Common operational challenges I see in small West Michigan teams
+Operational challenges I often see in small West Michigan teams

-- the founder remaining the default decision point for too many things
+• The founder remains the default decision point for too many things.

-- new hires learning by shadowing instead of through a clear onboarding system
+• New hires learn by shadowing instead of through a clear onboarding system.

-- roles evolving faster than responsibilities are clarified
+• Roles evolve faster than responsibilities are clarified.

-- work slowing down because handoffs between people are not clearly defined
+• Work slows down because handoffs between people are not clearly defined.

-- communication spreading across email, Slack, text, and meetings
+• Communication spreads across email, Slack, text, and meetings.

 These patterns are normal for growing teams, but over time they create unnecessary friction.